RebeccaOyinloye/Sales_Data_Project/README.md

 ### Data Source
 ---
-Sales Data: The primary dataset used for this analysis is the 'LITA CAPSTONE DATASET' provided by The Incubator Hub.
+The primary dataset used for this analysis 'Sales Data' was obtained from the 'LITA CAPSTONE DATASET' provided by The Incubator Hub.
 This dataset contains information about sales transactions made by the retail store.

 ### Tools Used
 ---